ThePerfectStrangers/TechnicalDocumentation/Rider/Rider.md

 ### Stage area

-The band requires a dedicated stage area of at least 20' wide by 12' deep.
+The band requires a dedicated stage area of at least 20' wide by 20' deep.
 This should be a dedicated area where through traffic is restricted.
 This is for the safety of the band members and their equipment.

-If a drum riser is to be used, it needs to be at least 8' wide by 4' deep.
+If a drum riser is to be used, it needs to be at least 10' wide by 10' deep.
+If the elevation of the rider is greater than 4 feet from the ground, railing should be installed in the rear of the riser for safety.

 ### Electrical